mulyoved/secure-storage-exercise/README.md

-- GET with wildcards use DynamoDB scan which scan the entire table, in most use cases this should be efficient enough, depending on the usage pattern maybe need to consider using SQL database or partition the DynamoDB using some prefixed hash
+- GET with wildcards use DynamoDB scan which scan the entire table, in most use cases this should be efficient enough, depending on the usage pattern maybe need to consider using SQL database or organize DynamoDB keys differently

 # Todo/To Improve
 - Documentation, browser examples if needed
-- Implement delete API or call directly to delete the test records before running the test, right now after initial run values are just updated and not created
+- Implement delete API, this will help to write more complete testing so can clean the database before running the test, right now after initial run values are just updated and not created
 - Set a fixed URL so in case the service need to be removed and deploy again or deploy in a different region end point url stay the same
 - Connect to centralized logging like splunk
 - Connect to centralized errors reports like sentry
 - AWS API pagination for large get results, currently will return error if result size exceed AWS limits

 # Hints